Different types of carabiners

 The Notch nose design has an incut groove which the gate will sit into when closed.
-The problem with notch design is the incut groove at the nose has a tendency to snag bolt hangers and rope.
+The problem with the notch design is the incut groove at the nose has a tendency to snag bolt hangers and rope.
 This may result in potential gear failure.

 Keylock nose has a specific shape design where the gate engages.
 The gate on the other hand will have a specific cavity design that will fit the shape of the nose when the gate is closed.
 The keylock design is smooth which will not result in snagging.

 A carabiner with a locking gate is to prevent accidental unclipping.
 Locking the carabiner gate will ensure anything clipped into the carabiner is secure.
 Because, if the gate is open the carabiner strength will reduce drastically.

 As for setting up anchors climbers need to use locking gate carabiners.
 Locking gate carabiners come in 2 variations, non-auto locking or auto-locking.
 Non-auto locking gate comes with a screw catch which requires the climber to manually turn the screw to lock the gate when in the closed position.
-For carabiners with an auto-locking gate, the gate will be lock automatically once it is in the close position.
+For carabiners with an auto-locking gate, the gate will be locked automatically once it is in the closed position.
 The locking mechanism can be spring-loaded or magnetic.
 To open the gate climber will need to manually release the locking mechanism.
 It is very common for climbers to forget to lock their carabiners when belaying or setting up anchors, hence it is advantageous to use carabiners with an auto-locking gate.